So you pulled the trigger on your new grow tent kit! Congratulations, this is a pivotal step in becoming a master indoor grower.

 Determine Your Growing Method

 Assuming you are using one of our complete grow tent packages, you have already selected a growing method.
-If not, check out this helpful post about the different growing methods.
+But, you can learn all about hydroponics in our blog if you are still considering this grow method.

 Water And Nutrients For Your Plants

 You will also need to select a nutrient package.
-A base package will consist of veg and bloom cycles to grow your plants from seed to harvest, or you can get more advanced packages that contain bloom boosters, micronutrients, and other powerful supplements.
+A base package will consist of veg and bloom cycles to grow your plants from seed to harvest.

 Pests And Plant Care In Your Grow Tent